greedythib/cme241-thibaudb/README.md

 `stationary :  {1: 0.5333333333333333, 2: 0.4666666666666667}`

-This folder also contains a Python file `policy.py` for a Policy implementation.
+This folder contains a Python file `policy.py` for a Policy implementation.
 This class is used in the class `_MDP_`.
+It also contains a file `det_policy.py` used in policy improvement method (method in `MDP` objects).

 ## `./algorithms` folder